DSR-RHIT/me447-visualizing-data/cm/tut-1101_multiways.md

 ![](tut-11-images/01-1117-1.png)

-When plotting multiway data, I recommend you always plot both versions.
-One may tell a more compelling story than the other.

 saving a graph to file
 ----------------------

 We use the *png()* function to write a graph to file for later import into the Rmd document.
+We specify the path and filename (to your *visuals* directory), the size of the image, and the resolution (dpi).

 ``` r
 # start the image PNG device